stevekrouse/rose/README.md

 ## To dos

-- get rid of parameter virtual node and create option to add node at callexpression

 - colors/layout
   - block statement
-  - if block double highlihgt on empty line
   - figure out when arrays and objects should layout in a new line
   - identifiers should be colored uniquely with scope
   - color for keywords: null, undefined, debugger, return